2022 Connecticut Senate election: District 27

-Democratic incumbent Patricia Billie Miller was reelected to a 2nd term after defeating Republican candidate Michael Battinelli.
-Miller has represented the 27th District since 2021.
+Democratic incumbent Patricia Billie Miller was reelected to a second term after defeating Republican candidate Michael Battinelli.
+Miller had represented the 27th District since 2021.

 District 28

-Republican incumbent Tony Hwang was reelected to a 5th term after defeating Democratic candidate Timothy Gavin.
+Republican incumbent Tony Hwang was reelected to a fifth term after defeating Democratic candidate Timothy Gavin.
 Gavin was also nominated by the Independent Party.
-Hwang has represented the 28th District since 2015.
+Hwang had represented the 28th District since 2015.

 District 29

-Democratic incumbent Mae Flexer was reelected for a 5th term after defeating Republican candidate Susanne Witkowski and Green Party candidate Jean de Smet.
+Democratic incumbent Mae Flexer was reelected for a fifth term after defeating Republican candidate Susanne Witkowski and Green Party candidate Jean de Smet.
 Flexer was also nominated by both the Working Families Party and the Independent Party.
-She has represented the 29th district since 2015.
+She had represented the 29th district since 2015.

 District 30

 Republican candidate Stephen Harding was elected after defeating Democratic candidate Eva Bermudez Zimmerman.
 Zimmerman was also nominated by both the Working Families Party and the Independent Party.
-This seat was previously held by Craig Miner since 2015.
+This seat was previously held by Republican Craig Miner since 2015.

 District 31

-Republican incumbent Henri Martin was reelected to a 5th term after defeating Democratic candidate Greg Hahn.
+Republican incumbent Henri Martin was reelected to a fifth term after defeating Democratic candidate Greg Hahn.
 Martin was also nominated by the Independent Party.
-He has represented the 31st District since 2015.
+He had represented the 31st District since 2015.

 District 32

-Republican incumbent Eric Berthel was reelected to a 4th term after defeating Democratic candidate Jeff Desmarais.
-Berthel has represented the 32nd District since 2017.
+Republican incumbent Eric Berthel was reelected to a fourth term after defeating Democratic candidate Jeff Desmarais.
+Berthel had represented the 32nd District since 2017.

 District 33

-Democrat incumbent Norm Needleman was reelected to a 3rd term after defeating Republican candidate Brandon Goff.
+Democratic incumbent Norm Needleman was reelected to a third term after defeating Republican candidate Brandon Goff.
 Needleman was also nominated by the Independent Party.
-He has represented the 33rd District since 2019.
+He had represented the 33rd District since 2019.

 District 34

-Republican incumbent Paul Cicarella was reelected to a 2nd term after defeating Green Party candidate David Bedell.
+Republican incumbent Paul Cicarella was reelected to a second term after defeating Green Party candidate David Bedell.
 Cicarella was also nominated by the Independent Party.
-He has represented the 34th District since 2021.
+He had represented the 34th District since 2021.

 District 35

 Republican candidate Jeff Gordon was elected after defeating Democratic candidate Lisa Thomas.
 Thomas was also nominated by the Independent Party and the Working Families Party.
-This seat was previous held by Dan Champagne since 2019.
+This seat was previous held by Republican Dan Champagne since 2019.

 District 36

-Republican incumbent Ryan Fazio was reelectd to a 2nd term after defeating Democratic candidate Trevor Crow.
-Fazio has represented the 36th District since 2021.
+Republican incumbent Ryan Fazio was reelected to a second term after defeating Democratic candidate Trevor Crow, a therapist.
+Fazio had represented the 36th District since 2021 when he won a special election to finish the term of Democrat Alex Kasser who resigned after her divorce litigation with her former husband Seth Bergstein impacted her ability to do the job.